General Information

 *Effective September 2020 only.
 Math 104 taken in 2019 or earlier is NOT considered equivalent to Math 125.

-**The Department of Physiology has determined that students with BIOL/BMSC 224 and the upper level classes of PHPY 301, PHPY 302, and PHPY 303 will have met the prerequisite requirement equivalent to BMSC 207.3&208.3 for the explicit purpose of admission to professional colleges only, upon completion of an undergraduate degree in Physiology and Pharmacology.
+**The USask Department of Anatomy, Physiology and Pharmacology has determined that students with BIOL/BMSC 224 and the upper level classes of PHPY 301, PHPY 302, and PHPY 303 will have met the prerequisite requirement equivalent to BMSC 207.3 and BMSC 208.3 for the explicit purpose of admission to professional colleges only, upon completion of an undergraduate degree in Physiology and Pharmacology.

 Other Admission Requirements: 1) a Test of Critical Skills; 2) Personal Video Interview